roman-milk/roman-milk.github.io/a-daddys-love-2.md

  * * *

  Holiday traveling was the pits.
 She'd arrived more than an hour early, and now her flight was delayed forty minutes.
 She picked up her phone, and texted him.
-Report_Story #2